arizzitano/arizzitano.github.io-old/_source/_posts/2012-09-18-the-comments-are-broken.markdown

 title:  "The Comments are Broken"
 date:   2012-09-18
 categories: writing
+summary: "Rant about how horrible comments sections are, and a plea to excise them from news outlets."
 ---

 Internet, we need to talk about comments.
 The lowly comments section, intending to provide a democratic arena for informally expressing one's opinions, has become a petri dish for racism, sexism, homophobia, partisan hatred, and general consequence-free mudslinging.